Walediwura/npm-assignment/README.md

 Question 4: What is NPM5: How do you initialize a package in npm?

-i NPM 5 is a version of the Node Package Manager (npm) which was released in 2017.
+i.
+NPM 5 is a version of the Node Package Manager (npm) which was released in 2017.
 It introduced several new features and improvements over previous versions of npm, including better performance, a new lock file format for deterministic package installs, and better support for managing multiple packages at once. npm is used to install, manage, and share packages or modules of code written in JavaScript.

 b.
 You initialize a package in npm by using the 'npm init' command.

 Question 6: How do you run a script in the package.json ?